IMRSVDataLabs/enrichpipe/README.md

 - Wyatt Kyte

 We welcome and recognize all contributions.
-You can see a list of current contributors in the [contributors tab]().
-If you would like to contribute, please view our [contributing guidelines]() and get familiar with the [Github flow](https://blog.programster.org/git-workflows) workflow.
+If you would like to contribute, please view our [contributing guidelines](https://github.com/lara-imrsv/enrichpipe/blob/main/CONTRIBUTING.rst) and get familiar with the [Github flow](https://blog.programster.org/git-workflows) workflow.

 ### Credits